Thomas1995/Rentz/README.md

 ./client localhost YourNameHere
 ```

 The game starts when *NumberOfClients* clients are connected to the server.
-The numbers should be between 3 and 6, otherwise it generates an error.
+The number should be between 3 and 6, otherwise it generates an error.

 ### Communication protocol: